docker/docs/datacenter/dtr/2.3/guides/admin/install/install-offline.md

 ---
+title: Install Docker Trusted Registry offline
 description: Learn how to install Docker Trusted Registry on a machine with no internet access.
-keywords: docker, registry, install, offline
+keywords: registry, install, offline
-title: Install Docker Trusted Registry offline
 ---

 The procedure to install Docker Trusted Registry on a host is the same,